Charge Nurse

 Nursing program admission requirements for undergraduate programs will vary based on the level of degree pursued and previous education completed.
 The most common requirements include prerequisite coursework in biology, anatomy, physiology, and math.
 Some programs may also have a minimum GPA requirement.
 The most competitive programs may require letters of recommendation, previous work experience, and a compelling statement of purpose.

-Master’s of science in nursing with an emphasis in clinical nursing leadership programs will have additional requirements.
-Most programs require that candidates already be licensed registered nurses.
+MSN programs with an emphasis in clinical nursing leadership will have additional requirements.
+Most of these programs require that candidates already be licensed registered nurses.
 Other requirements can include a minimum number of years of work experience and demonstrated leadership skills.

 Charge Nurse Program Accreditation